Evangelion: 1.0 You Are (Not) Alone: Box office and public response

 Evangelion: 1.0 grossed 280 million yen within the first two days of its theatrical run, ranking first in the box office that week with 236,158 admissions.
 The press described the film's opening weekend as a great success; it was also the first film to open in the first place while also screening in less than a hundred theaters throughout Japan since the national weekly box office charts began circulating in December 2003.
 From the opening numbers, Evangelion: 1.0 was predicted to gross one and a half to two billion yen during its theatrical run.
-The following weekend, the film continued to perform high at the box office, though it fell to second place with the release of the Japanese film Hero.
+The following weekend, the film continued to perform well at the box office, though it fell to second place with the release of the Japanese film Hero.
 By the third week, the film had already grossed one billion yen, maintaining its second-place position at the box office behind Hero.
 At the end of its fourth week, it reached one million ticket sales, but dropped to fourth place after Hero, Fantastic Four: Rise of the Silver Surfer, and Arthur and the Invisibles.
 Evangelion: 1.0 then dropped to eighth place, where it remained for two more consecutive weeks before dropping to ninth and tenth place in the following weeks.
 By the end of 2007, the film had grossed two billion yen, making it the fifteenth highest-grossing film in Japan in 2008 and fourth highest-grossing animated film in Japan, behind Pokémon: The Rise of Darkrai, Doraemon: Nobita's New Great Adventure into the Underworld and Detective Conan: Jolly Roger in the Deep Azure.
 The popularity of Evangelion: 1.0 caused increased sales and rentals of home video releases of Neon Genesis Evangelion, Neon Genesis Evangelion: Rebirth, and End of Evangelion.
 According to Evangelion Chronicle, the franchise's official magazine, one hundred five Japanese theaters screened the film, attracting 1.5 million filmgoers.

 Oricon reported that the Evangelion: 1.0 home video releases were a success, with the Evangelion: 1.1 special edition DVD selling 219,000 copies in its first week of release.
-This made it the highest-grossing film of the week and best-selling release of the Evangelion franchise's home media.
+This made it the highest-grossing film of the week and the best-selling release of the Evangelion franchise's home media.
 At the end of 2008, 297,927 copies of the special edition DVD were sold, making it the third best-selling DVD of the year, behind only Transformers and Pirates of the Caribbean: At World's End, and Amazon Japan's best-selling DVD of the year.
-A GfK Japan pole declared it the best DVD release of 2008.
+A GfK Japan poll declared it the best DVD release of 2008.
 Vinyl reels of stills from the film distributed as part of the special edition copies were sold at high prices in online auctions, receiving attention from Japanese media.
 "Fly Me to the Moon" and "Beautiful World" were downloaded 276,000 and 881,000 times respectively as early as October 2007, one month after the film's release.